mirepri/meetups/README.md

 [→ Submit your talk](https://github.com/mirepri/meetups/issues/new?assignees=&labels=&projects=&template=talks.yml)

-❗️Remember to replace this link with the specific issue link from your repository.
+**❗️Remember to replace the above link with the specific issue link from your repository.**

 ## Learn more about and follow Effect
 Effect is an ecosystem of tools to build better applications and libraries in TypeScript.